trust-mfn-berlin/animals-as-objects/vault/theme.putting-animals-on-display.md

 >“The only suitable central marker of identity for zoos is Hediger’s pillar of ‘recreation’.
 Because this parameter addresses human interests, zoos will remain what they have always been: entertainment facilities where wild animals – as the German Federal Conservation Act states rather dryly – are locked up ‘for the purpose of putting them on display’.”[^34]

-[^1]: For an introduction to the history of zookeeping, see Vernon N. Kisling.
+[^1]: For an introduction to the history of zookeeping see Vernon N. Kisling.
 “Ancient Collections and Menageries”.
 In _Zoo and Aquarium History: Ancient Animal Collections to Zoological Gardens_, Vernon N. Kisling (ed.).
 Boca Raton: CRC Press, 2001: 1-47.

 [^2]: Elizabeth Hanson. _Animal Attractions: Nature on Display in American Zoos_.
 Princeton, N.J: Princeton University Press, 2002: 46; see also Wilfrid Blunt. _The Ark in the Park: The Zoo in the Nineteenth Century_.
 London: Hamish Hamilton, 1976: 25.